-Prior to the closing of the Business Combination, in connection with the audit of Intuitive Machines LLC's financial statements as of and for the period ended December 31, 2021, our management determined that we had three material weaknesses in our internal control over financial reporting.
-A material weakness is a deficiency, or a combination of
+Prior to the closing of the Business Combination, in connection with the audit of Intuitive Machines, LLC's financial statements as of and for the period ended December 31, 2021, our management determined that we had three material weaknesses in our internal control over financial reporting.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
+The identified material weaknesses primarily relate to the following matters that are relevant to the preparation of our consolidated financial statements:

-- We did not design and maintain effective controls over identification of performance obligations and timing of revenue recognition for certain contracts, as well as the review and reconciliation of certain revenue schedules to the trial balance. - · We did not design and maintain effective controls over the identification and recognition of non-routine, unusual or complex transactions. - · We did not maintain proper segregation of duties related to the posting of manual journal entries to the trial balance.
+- We did not design and maintain effective controls over identification of performance obligations and timing of revenue recognition for certain contracts, as well as the review and reconciliation of certain revenue schedules to the trial balance. - · We did not design and maintain effective controls over the identification and recognition of non-routine, unusual or complex transactions. - We did not maintain proper segregation of duties related to the posting of manual journal entries to the trial balance.

-As of June 30, 2023, these material weaknesses are still in the process of being remediated.
+As of September 30, 2023, these material weaknesses are still in the process of being remediated.